If you’ve seen the Lord of the Rings, then you probably know that Middle Earth is located somewhere along the hills of New Zealand.

 The country is made up of two main islands, the North Island and the South Island, and several smaller islands.

 Famous for hosting a larger population of sheep than people, New Zealand is home to about four million residents.
-To put that into perspective, New York alone had a population of 8.4 million people in 2011.
+To put that into perspective, New York City alone had a population of 8.4 million people.

 New Zealand is also known as Aotearoa, which means “Land of the Long White Cloud” in Maori, one of the major languages in the country.